lrotermund/blog/content/posts/mastering-microservices.md

 [ngx_http_ssi_module](https://nginx.org/en/docs/http/ngx_http_ssi_module.html)

-Now follows the sequence diagram that again shows a request against the product detail page, but this time against a Varnish proxy instead of an nginx.
+Now follows the sequence diagram that again shows a request against the product detail page, but this time against a Varnish proxy instead of a nginx.
 The page responsibility is still with Team Decide.
 Instead of {{< abbr "SSIs" "Server Side Includes" >}}, the team integrates
 {{< abbr "ESIs" "Edge Side Includes" >}} that can be composed by Varnish.